NilFoundation/actor-cuda/README.md

-OpenCL Actors
+CUDA Actors
 =============

-This module eases the use of OpenCL with =nil; Actor.
+This module eases the use of CUDA with =nil; Actor.